MatteoGalletta/university/README.md

 ### Folders Structure

-Every folder name containts the subject name with a prefix of four digits which mean:
+Every folder name contains the subject name with a prefix of four digits which mean:
-- The first digit refers to the year of the subjet
+- The first digit refers to the year of the subject
 - The second digit refers to the semester of the subject
 - The third and fourth digits refer to the subject id (which I randomly set)